 What kind of shape are your teeth in right now – are they all intact and healthy?
 If so you’re in a good place, but statistics don’t support the continued invincibility of your smile.
 By age 60 about 25 percent of adults have no remaining teeth, and those that do have usually lost at least one.

 Think about your smile ten years in the future – do you think it will be in good shape, or are you predicting that your golden years will be filled with tooth loss, discomfort, and a desperate search for a solution?
-At New Albany Implants we specialize is patients just like you: those worried about the future of their mouths and their oral health.
+At New Albany Implants we focus is patients just like you: those worried about the future of their mouths and their oral health.

 What Does The Future Of Your Smile Hold?

 When people lose a tooth they don’t generally consider the effect it has on the teeth around it, but make no mistake: tooth loss doesn’t stop with just one.
 It doesn’t matter what caused you to lose that first tooth; it unleashes a domino effect of loss that won’t stop until every single tooth is gone.

 Think of a brick archway: each of those bricks is essential in maintaining the stability of the whole arch.
 Take out a single brick and the arch will either partially collapse or give out completely.
 Your dental arches are a lot like that, and even look similar if you view them from above.
 When one tooth is lost it triggers problems for all the other ones because the stability that was there is gone.